Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 The refugios are unisex, and in some cases you will find yourself in a different room than a traveling companion.
 Many people snore - earplugs help.
 Also, many people like to start very early so they get to the next refugio early.
 Expect to hear a lot of noise from people getting up starting around 4:30.
 (If you do get up this early, you will miss seeing the beauty of much of the trail, and stand a good chance of missing a yellow marker and getting lost).
 The trail is well marked in the country, but you need to pay attention.
 Marks consists of splashes of yellow paint on rocks, building corners, etc. There are widely spaced official markers.

 There was hot water in all but one refugio, and all bathrooms had toilet paper.
 One small refugio had no bathroom - just a field (we did carry toilet paper).
 There are public fountains in almost all of even the small towns, and the water is perfectly safe to drink.
 Spain is a first world nation.
-Your CFSJ little yellow guidebook will tell where to find the fountains.
+Your Confraternity of St. James guidebook will tell where to find the fountains.

 Where to Start:

 Even if you don't have enough time to walk the entire Spanish path, I recommend starting at St. Jean Pied de Port or Roncesvalles, and walking to the farthest large town that fits your schedule (Pamplona, Logrono, Burgos, Leon, Astorga).
 The first part is too beautiful to bypass.
 Come back another time to continue.
 If the weather is likely to be bad, start from Roncesvalles.
-Otherwise, take the route Napoleon over the Pyrenees from St. Jean, and book a reservation at the Orisson gite, 06-81-49-79-56, about 6 miles out of St. Jean, and half of the total vertical gain in elevation.
+Otherwise, take the route Napoleon over the Pyrenees from St. Jean, and book a reservation at the Orisson gite, 0638269738, about 6 miles out of St. Jean, and half of the total vertical gain in elevation.
 The next day will be an easy walk to Roncesvalles.
 You should call a couple of days in advance to be sure of a place at Orisson www.refuge-orisson.com .
-You can email Orisson at refuge dot orisson at wanadoo dot fr.
 Note: 5 April 2007, a pilgrim died from hypothermia on the route from St. Jean to Roncesvalles.
-He was travelling with two others, but in the intense fog they became separated, and he went the wrong way - was found lying down in waist deep snow, alive, but died as he reached the hospital in Pamplona.
+He was traveling with two others, but in the intense fog they became separated, and he went the wrong way - was found lying down in waist deep snow, alive, but died as he reached the hospital in Pamplona.
 Rescue was hampered by fog and snow.
 Every few years pilgrims die on this route due to cold and exposure, some in March or April.

 Pilgrim Passport or Credential: